yonkov/nasio/README.md

 ### Dark Mode

 Protect your visitor's eyes and help them spend more time on your website by allowing them to switch between day and night mode (light and dark layout).
-It is enabled by default, but if you wish, you can disable it here.
-You can also change the background color and use custom css to change the main colors of the night mode.
+To change to dark mode, you need to click on the toggle button in the theme footer.
+If you wish, you can hide the switch via the theme customizer.
+You can also change the background color and add custom css to change the main colors of the night mode.
 For example, if you want to change the link colors, you can use the following css:

     .body .dark-mode {
 	    color: rgb(102, 222, 209) !important;